 Hannah from Chicago, IL

 My best friend had that same problem and she did a free test from proactive.
 It worked for her and she didn't continue using the product after that because of the money.
-Now all she uses on her face is dial liquid soap to kill the bacteria.

 Years ago I had the same thing.
 It turned out to be PABA in my moisturizer.
 I think they've stopped using it, but search PABA online and see what all the different names for it are.
 Then check your products.